towa-hi/StellarUnityDevToolkit/StellarDevToolkit/Packages/com.scryingstone.stellar-sdk/THIRD-PARTY-NOTICES.md

 # Third-Party Notices

-The Stellar Unity SDK (`com.scryingstone.stellar-sdk`) is licensed under the MIT License (see LICENSE.md).
+The Stellar Unity Development Toolkit (`com.scryingstone.stellar-sdk`) is licensed under the MIT License (see LICENSE.md).
 It bundles the following third-party components, which remain under their own licenses.
 The precompiled assemblies live in `Runtime/Plugins/`.